Kaushik-Ss/Github-Test/README.md

 ### braching is for changes
 ### who branced what can be found under "Insights" and "Network"
 ### $ git checkout My branch
+### new pull request --> compare to whihc loacation we need to merge
+### able to merge there is no merge conflict as we wrote to the new line no same line issue